AdaCore/gnatstudio/docs/users_guide/debugging.rst

   to visualize the interesting parts of these variables.

-  Double-clicking on icon expands the hidden part and clicking on any subrectangle in the display of the variable hides that part and replace it with this icon.
+  Double-clicking on icon expands the hidden part and clicking on any subrectangle in the display of the variable hides that part and replaces it with this icon.

   See also the description of the contextual menu to automatically show or